 When loss of kidney function becomes more severe, you will need to prepare for dialysis or a kidney transplant.

 - When you start dialysis depends on different factors, including your lab test results, severity of symptoms, and readiness.

 - You should begin to prepare for dialysis before it is absolutely necessary.
-The preparation includes learning about dialysis and the types of dialysis therapies, and placement of a dialysis access.
+The preparation includes learning about dialysis and types of dialysis, therapies, and placement of a dialysis access.

 - Even those who are candidates for a kidney transplant will need dialysis while waiting for a kidney to become available.